The view of Shidahama

 This facility was built to introduce Kitakata ramen, with the philosophy of "offering delicious Kitakata ramen and making customers happy."

-The souvenir corner on the first floor has a wide selection of Fukushima and Aizu specialties and ramen goods.
+The souvenir shop on the first floor offers a wide variety of local products from Fukushima and Aizu, as well as ramen-related goods.

-The workshop where you can experience making hand-rolled ramen is also popular.
+The workshop where you can experience making your own hand-rolled ramen is also very popular.

-Seven types of Kitakata ramen and 30 types of side dishes are served buffet style!
+They offer seven types of Kitakata ramen and 30 kinds of side dishes, all in a buffet style!

 It's fun to try different types, and it's also appealing to eat your favorite ramen until you're full!